saurabhsensai/TinyPainters/README.md

-Tiny Painters is an andrioid application.
+Tiny Painters is an android application.